Skip to content

 the business half

-I understand the business.
+I know the business.

 Twelve years on the operating side.
 I know which features move revenue and which are vanity — so I kill the wrong AI bet before you fund it.